Laylalt/Library/README.md

 # Library

 This is a mock-up of a public library website.
-If you don't want to do the installation you can find screenshots in the screenshots folder.
+If you don't want to do the installation you can find videos in the videos folder.

 ## To use: